mitchhentges/turaco/README.md

 	variables you want as "1" and finally clicking the "Evaluate" button.

 5) Other tools:
-	There are other handy tools provided with BExpred:
+	There are other handy tools provided with Turaco:
 	a) Truth table:
 		Shows the truth table corresponding to the expression currently typed in the expression field.